AGENTno6/mesa_ffg_work_folder/notes/html_notes/html_css_basics/semantic_html.md

 **Audio Attributes**<br>
 `src`- specifies the URL of the audio file.<br>
 `type` - specifies the type of file.<br>
-`controls`: automatically displays the audio controls into the browser such as play and mute.
+`controls`- automatically displays the audio controls into the browser such as play and mute.

 ### Video